ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 - :ref:`MNT1_YAW_MIN <MNT1_YAW_MIN>` to -180 (meaning the gimbal can yaw to the left 180deg)
 - :ref:`MNT1_YAW_MAX <MNT1_YAW_MAX>` to 180 (meaning the gimbal can yaw to the right 180deg)
 - :ref:`MNT1_RC_RATE <MNT1_RC_RATE>` to 90 (deg/s) to control speed of gimbal when using RC targetting

+Typical input and output assignments are shown below, but any unused RC input channel or autopilot output channels can be assigned for some or all of these functions.

 - :ref:`SERVO9_FUNCTION <SERVO9_FUNCTION>` to 8 (Mount1 Roll)
 - :ref:`SERVO9_MIN <SERVO9_MIN>` and :ref:`SERVO9_MAX <SERVO9_MAX>` to match the min and max range of the roll servo
 - :ref:`SERVO10_FUNCTION <SERVO10_FUNCTION>` to 7 (Mount1 Pitch)